SkeldJS/Hindenburg/pages/Plugins/guides/how-to-create-a-custom-role.md

 > See the page on {@page ../api/event-listeners.md} for more information.

-> Note the `<Room>` generic is required to notify SkeldJS' type system that this event should come from one of Hindenburg's rooms.
+> Note the `<Room>` generic is required to notify SkeldJS' type system that this event should come from one of Waterway's rooms.

 ### Assign logic
 We don't need to worry about the complexities of assigning roles in Among Us.
 Instead, we can just write code to first gather all of the crewmates who don't have a role, and pick a random one out of those.
 There are a few ways to do this, but this is how I did it: